 Rappi is making use of this trend towards a growing consumer tech market.
 Rappi kicked off its business delivering beverages and has since expanded into meals, groceries and even tech and medicine.
 You can, for example, have a pair of AirPods delivered to you using Rappi’s app.
 The company also has a popular cash withdrawal feature.
 It allows users to pay with credit cards and then receive cash from one of Rappi’s delivery agents.
 Rappi charges US$1 per delivery.
 To help keep costs efficient, the company’s fleet of couriers use only motorcycles and bikes.

 Recently, Rappi, the Colombian on-demand delivery startup, has brought in a new round of funding at a valuation north of US$1 billion.
 DST Global has led the more than US$200 million financings, with participation from Andreessen Horowitz and Sequoia — all of which were existing investors in the company.
 These investments are very welcome since Rappi is in a hard-fought battle with iFood over market leading positions in Latin America.
 After gaining investments that have led to a valuation north of US$1 billion, It is now the second largest food delivery app.

 The size of Rappi has a likewise impact on Latin American food markets as Deliveroo has in Australia.
 This impact is leading to annual growth in food markets of at least 3%.
 The Latin American food market is proving to be very resilient even though economies fluctuate.
 The main reason for this resilience is the innovating entrepreneurship from food tech companies like Rappi.

 Work together with experts to get started

 Covering everything from commercial representation through to visa processing, accounting, taxation, and due diligence, make Biz Latin Hub your partner when trading between Latin America and Australia.
-Contact the team on [email protected] to find out more.
+Contact the team today to find out more.